Immerse yourself in a world of wonder as the area surrounding Cedar City and Brian Head puts on a dazzling show; dressed in its fall finest.

 1. Visit Cedar Breaks National Monument

 Combine vibrant red rock formations, scenic drives, and fall leaves and Cedar Breaks National Monument becomes a perfect fall destination.
 For the best fall colors hike the Alpine Pond Loop.
 This trail winds through spruce‑fir, and aspen forest then past the spring‑fed Alpine Pond.
 Or follow the rim of the amphitheater to stunning overlooks on the Ramparts/Spectra Point Trail.
-Cedar Breaks is open late May to mid November.
+Cedar Breaks is open late May to mid-November.

 Admission Cost is $10 per person over the age of 16.
 National Park passes accepted.